 - Wireframes DED

-Instead of having that delay and trying to convince the vendor to find a way to deliver on the May 1st date we require, they are fully incentivized to ensure they deliver on time.
+Instead of having that delay and trying to convince the vendor to find a way to deliver on the May 1 date we require, they’re fully incentivized to ensure they deliver on time.

-Now, sometimes, the situational, environmental factors prevent delivery.
-This could be a delay in the business leader’s availability or delay in receiving a critical product, or a supplier delay.
-Things happen in life and in business and it’s important to be reasonable.
+Now, sometimes, situational or environmental factors prevent delivery.
+This could be a delay in the business leader’s availability or a delay in receiving a critical product or a supplier delay.
+Things happen in life and in business, and it’s important to be reasonable.
 In these cases, you work together as partners and figure it out.
 However, for most situations, you want that vendor partner incentivized to deliver on time or even early.